 Vetoes.
 The governor has 10 days (not counting Sundays) after receiving a bill to sign it or veto it and return it to the originating house with reasons for the veto.
 If neither action is taken within 10 days, the bill becomes law without the governor's signature.
-The governor also may veto specific line items in an appropriations bill.
+The governor also may veto specific line items in an appropriations bill (Constitution, Art.
+4, sec.
+14).